 In the new cloud computing world, good developers who understand performance will literally be able to save a company more money compared to less experienced developers

 With a performance-based pricing model, implementing the correct caching is vital.
 If you write code that doesn’t fully optimize caching your monthly bill might end up costing you a lot more than it should.
-On most new projects I undertake the process is usually, figure out what parts of the page don’t change and which parts do.
+On most new projects I undertake, the process is usually figure out what parts of the page don’t change and which parts do.
 The bits that don’t change will be rendered as HTML and cache in the user’s browser.
 The bits that do change are prize contenders to be rendered with AJAX.
 This means with output cache enabled and the HTTP expire headers set correctly, your servers will do the minimum amount of work.

-In a traditional server set-up, Episerver would log issues with Log4Net to disk somewhere the server and you would remote desktop in to view them when you needed to.
+In a traditional server set-up, Episerver would log issues with Log4Net to disk somewhere in the server and you would remote desktop in to view them when you needed to.
 In an Azure environment, you can’t access the server directly, so for some clients, you will need to rethink how you write your log files.

 Standard Azure provides the Azure Activity Log and Diagnostic Logs viewers for viewing your IIS logs and your Episerver logs.
 DXC provides the same solution.
 In azure, you can write out your statements like this, which would be logged in the Activity log.